Chelsea completes its 10,000th affordable apartment.

 First affordable housing project in partnership with the Imperial Valley Housing Authority completed — Hatfield Homes in Brawley, California.

-Chelsea Properties is founded by James Schmid to develop garden apartments and office buildings.
-CIC is named after Chelsea, James and Lynn Schmid’s eldest daughter.
+Chelsea Properties is founded to develop garden apartments and office buildings; the company is named after Jim and Lynn Schmid's oldest daughter.